 The Lakeland Foundation is a 501(c)(3), non-profit organization (EIN 34-1369714) as classified by the Internal Revenue Service.
 In 1981, after incorporating in Ohio, the Foundation began its work as a separate entity from Lakeland Community College.
 Its purpose and mission is to support Lakeland Community College by fundraising through friend-raising.

-The Lakeland Foundation established a Code of Regulations which provides for a Board of Directors of up to 30 directors-at-large.
-The board is composed of individuals from the community, the president of Lakeland Community College, representatives from alumni, from faculty, and from the college's Board of Trustees, past Foundation board chairs, and emeritus directors.
+The Lakeland Foundation established a Code of Regulations which provides for a Board of Directors of up to 35 directors-at-large who are individuals from the community, the president of Lakeland Community College, representatives from alumni, from faculty, and from the college's Board of Trustees, past Foundation board chairs, and emeritus directors.
 All service is voluntary and without compensation.

 - Supports Lakeland Community College by fundraising through friend-raising;

 - Solicits resources that are responsive to both the donors' and the college's priorities;

 - Ensures resources are responsive to shifting needs and priorities of the college and its students;